yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "All adjacent units heal [amount] HP when healing"
 	Example: "All adjacent units heal [3] HP when healing"

 	Applicable to: Unit

+??? example  "Doing so will consume this opportunity to choose a Promotion"
+	Applicable to: Unit

 ??? example  "Eliminates combat penalty for attacking across a coast"